"

 Figure 3.16.
 A Respirator / Photo Credit: Erik Mclean, Pexels License

 Respirators come in all shapes and sizes.
 There are some things to consider when selecting a respirator for welding.
-Arguably one of the first things to consider is does it fit, and will it fit under a welding helmet?
-If the respirator does not create a seal around your nose and mouth or does not fit under the welding helmet, the rest may not matter because you’re not being protected or not wearing it.
+Arguably the two most important questions are: does it fit, and will it fit under your welding helmet?
+If the respirator does not create a tight seal around your nose and mouth or does not fit under the welding helmet, the rest does not matter because you wouldn’t be fully protected.

-N95 class filters are a minimum filter for welding when it comes to filtering out larger particles, oil and non-oil lubricates in the air.
-The filters on a respirator have a service life.
-Meaning a specified time that the filters provide safe and adequate function.
-It is possible to run through filters prior to that time if you are working in a particularly dusty or dirty environment with a lot of particles in the air.
-N95 requires a clean-shaven face, fit testing by an authorized person, and record keeping.
-If the company requires N95 they must pay for it.
+N95 class respirators are a minimum filter for welding when it comes to filtering out larger particulates and oil and non-oil lubricants in the air.
+The filters on an N95 respirator have a service life, meaning there is a limited time for which the filters provide safe and adequate function.
+It is possible to run through filters prior to that time if you are working in a particularly dusty or dirty environment.
+Adequate N95 filtering requires a clean-shaven face, fit testing by an authorized person, and record keeping.
+If an employer requires N95 mask filters, they must pay for them.

-PAPRS is short for Powered Air Purifying Respirator.
+Recall that PAPR is short for powered air-purifying respirator.
 These are battery-powered full or partial-face respirators that filter air through a canister or cartridge.
-This unit uses a blower to pass air through a HEPA-grade filter which is then passed to a mouthpiece or sealed face mask.
-PAPRS do not require fit testing for a proper seal and may be a choice of respiratory PPE for those with facial hair that otherwise may not allow them to pass a fit test.
-When outfitted appropriately PAPRS may provide protection to the wearer from vapors, dust, debris, smoke, and gasses.
+The unit uses a blower to pass air through a HEPA-grade filter, which is then passed to a mouthpiece or sealed face mask.
+PAPRs do not require fit testing for a proper seal and may be a choice of respiratory PPE for those with facial hair that otherwise may not allow them to pass a fit test with other respirators.
+When outfitted appropriately, PAPRs provide protection to the wearer from vapors, dust, debris, smoke, and gasses.

 Supplied Air